There’s nothing like a good robbery… to bring a family together.

 When Connery enters the court room one of the jurors asks him to sign a copy of his Dr NO poster.

-I really enjoyed seeing the Have A Nice Day Mugs in the film.
+I really enjoyed seeing the Have A Nice Day Mugs in Family Business.
 Not only did it enhance the scene immensely but since I own the patent for Have A Nice Day, I sued the films producers over breach of copyright and won a tidy 20 pound settlement out of court.
 (John, Lowestoft)